randomplayables/gothamloops/README.md

 6. **Multi-Round Strategy**:
    - After each round, the cells you visited and the adjacent cells become less risky in subsequent rounds.
-   - Also after each round, the cells you visited become less valuable to revisit.
+   - Also after each round, the cells you visited become less valuable to revisit but adjacent cells retain their value.
    - Your total score accumulates across all seven rounds.

 7. **Game Completion**: